beryldb/beryldb/README.md

 ## Why use it?

-Beryl simplifies your system by allowing you to write fewer lines of code to store, retrieve, and manage data in your apps.
+BerylDB simplifies your system by allowing you to write fewer lines of code to store, retrieve, and manage data in your apps.
-For instance, if your app relies on sessions to keep users connected, you may use Beryl's key-value data storage.
+For instance, if your app relies on sessions to keep users connected, you may use BerylDB's key-value data storage.
 Then remove expiring keys with Beryl's automatic expire managing system.

 ## Installation

-We recommend building Beryl from the source.
-A guide on how to do this is available on [the Beryl docs site](https://docs.beryl.dev/using/installation/).
+We recommend building BerylDB from the source.
+A guide on how to do this is available on [the BerylDB docs site](https://docs.beryl.dev/using/installation/).
-Beryl's development branches are available in [our GitHub repository](https://github.com/beryldb/beryldb).
+BerylDB's development branches are available in [our GitHub repository](https://github.com/beryldb/beryldb).

 NOTE: When running 'make', you should use the '-j4' argument, which allows you to compile using 4 cores.
 Feel free to change this number according to your CPU.